List of Marvel Comics characters: R: Rasputin IV

 Rasputin IV is a character appearing in American comic books published by Marvel Comics.
 Both versions of her are a Mutant Chimera who was created from the DNA samples of Colossus, Kitty Pryde, Quentin Quire, Unus the Untouchable, and X-23.
 She wields a Soulsword and possesses the combined powers of her genetic donors: Colossus' metal skin and super-strength, Kitty's intangibility, Quire's telepathy, Unus's force field, and X-23's healing factor.

 Powers of X version

-In "House of X and Powers of X", Rasputin IV appears as a member of Apocalypse's X-Men during Moira MacTaggert's ninth lifetime.
+First appearing in Powers of X #1 (July 2019), Rasputin IV is a member of Apocalypse's X-Men during Moira MacTaggert's ninth lifetime.

 Sins of Sinister version

-In an alternate timeline depicted in "Sins of Sinister", Rasputin IV is the only stable chimera created by Mister Sinister, who sends her to find the Moira Engine in order to save the universe.
+First appearing in Immoral X-Men #2 (March 2023), in the alternate timeline depicted in "Sins of Sinister", Rasputin IV is a chimera created by Mister Sinister, who sends her to find the Moira Engine in order to save the universe.
 Rasputin IV encounters Mother Righteous and recruits her into her Reliquary Perilous.
 Rasputin IV is later transported to Earth-616 and prevents Sinister from fleeing from the Quiet Council of Krakoa.
 Now residing on Earth-616, Rasputin IV becomes the Council's enforcer.